Clarifai/old-docs/README.md

 ## Welcome to Clarifai

-The Clarifai API offers image and video recognition as a service.
+The Clarifai API offers image recognition as a service.
 Whether you have one image or billions, you are only steps away from using artificial intelligence to recognize your visual content.

 This repository is a collection of our public documentation for our APIs and SDKs.
 The markdown here gets rendered over at [docs.clarifai.com](https://docs.clarifai.com).
 We welcome you to improve our docs!